-Sorrento is a partially mountainous coastal municipality of 16.609 inhabitants, located at 50 meters above sea level Metropolitan City of Naples, Its territory covers an area of 9,90 sq. km.
+Sorrento (Sorrento Peninsula) is a partially mountainous coastal municipality of 16.609 inhabitants, located at 50 meters above sea level Metropolitan City of Naples, Its territory covers an area of 9,90 sq. km.

 Sorrento is a municipality in the metropolitan city of Naples, in Campania.

 It is located at 46,5 km away from Naples city, and is located on the north-western side of the peninsula that takes its name.

 The center stretches harmoniously over a high tufaceous terrace, rich in lush vegetation and characterized by cliffs with an average elevation of 47 meters above sea level.

 The houses are surrounded by greenery and surrounded by orange, lemon and olive groves.

 The reliefs forming the long ridge of the Sorrentine peninsula.